slsdetectorgroup/slsDetectorPackage/docs/src/pygettingstarted.rst

 <https://docs.conda.io/en/latest/miniconda.html>`_ since it provides good support
 also for non Python packages but there are also other alternatives like, pyenv.

-Using something like conda also allows you to quickly switch beteen different Python environments.
+Using something like conda also allows you to quickly switch between different Python environments.

 ---------------------